octoXme/ticketmaster-fetch-me-some-events/README.md

 ### `npm install`

-Install all dependencies in local node_modules folder
+Install all dependencies in local node_modules folder<br />
-* If you running issue while installing dependencies, please check with your npm and node version npm v7.19.1 node v12.16.3
+If you running into issues while installing dependencies,<br />
+please check with your npm and node version<br />
+npm v7.19.1<br />
+node v12.16.3<br />

 ### `npm start`